Real estate costs a lot, that is why buyers expect to receive high-standard service in every aspect.

 That’s a different layout, built on purpose — not the desktop folded up.

 There’s a psychological layer underneath it.
 A clean, calm interface reads as competence and reliability.
 A cluttered one creates low-level stress, and people leave to escape that feeling without ever knowing why they did.
-For a higher-end audience — and real estate buyers often are exactly that — it’s even sharper: a refined, minimal site signals status and seriousness, while an overloaded one can read as cheap, or even as a scam.
+For a higher-end audience — and real estate buyers often are exactly that — the effect is even sharper: a refined, minimal site signals status and seriousness, while an overloaded one can read as cheap, or even as a scam.

 A site built for everyone speaks clearly to no one.